How to Find and Fix Broken Links (Free Tool + Step-by-Step Guide)

 The Deep Impact: Why Broken Links Hurt Your SEO

 It is tempting to think of broken links as a minor housekeeping issue.
-In reality, they attack your site's health across three critical vectors.
+In reality, they attack your site's health across four critical vectors.

 1. Wasted Crawl Budget